dylanbobb/tech-tutor/README.md

 # tech-tutor
-A website and IDE plugins to connect beginner programmers with teachers
+A website and IDE plugins to connect beginner programmers with teachers.